James Hall Museum of Transport

-James Hall Transport Museum (JHTM) is a transport museum that aims to preserve and promote the history of over 400 years of transport in South Africa in particular, and Africa in general.
+James Hall Museum of Transport is a transport museum that aims to preserve and promote the history of hundreds of years of transport in South Africa in particular, and Africa in general.
 It is the largest transport museum in Africa.
 It is located at Pioneers' Park beside the Wemmer Pan in La Rochelle, Johannesburg, South Africa.
 It was established in 1964 by Jimmie Hall and the City of Johannesburg.

 Exhibits

 Carts (1870-1910)

 The museum exhibits carriages from the period 1870 to 1910.
 These include Cape carts, two-wheeled carriages that were specially adapted for use on the South African roads; also rickshaws, hearses, mail coaches and ox wagons.

 Bicycles and Motorbikes (1886-1960)

 Some of the two-wheeled vehicles housed within the museum are penny-farthings, tandems, tricycles, and vintage and classic motorcycles.

 Buses and Coaches

 This collection includes several double decker buses formerly used in Cape Town, Johannesburg and Durban.
 There are vehicles from Daimler, Leyland, AEC and Guy.
 A 1952 RT double-decker London bus has been preserved, in working order, and is used for sightseeing tours.
 It also has a 1958 Guy double-decker diesel bus, one of 30 ever produced.